Understand these complex grammatical forms so you can master them on GMAT Sentence Correction

 Doesn’t Necessarily Contain an Adverb

-Notice that sentences #1-4 contain phrases & clauses that act like adverbs, by they themselves do not contain an adverb.
+Notice that sentences #1-4 contain phrases and clauses that act like adverbs, but which do not themselves contain an adverb.
 The adverbial clause in sentence #5 happens to contain the adverb “everywhere.”
 An adverbial phrase may or may not contain an adverb itself.

 Why Are These Important for the GMAT?